by Martin Maenza

 “I told you we had need for some muscle,” Copperhead hissed as he started the engines.
 “If you want out, the door’s still open.”

 The others stopped where they were, waiting to see if Ace was going to make a move.
 The man rubbed his chin, considering his options.
-“OK, I’ll stay,” Ace finally conceded.
+“Okay, I’ll stay,” Ace finally conceded.

 Bulldozer and Kong settled into their seats in the back, while Gizmo joined Copperhead in the front.
 The dwarf leaned closer to his partner and said, “Well, this should be interesting.”